 From the follow-up surveys in FY2013 onward, support was expanded to cover those considered to be in need of support based on the content of their free comments.
 Accordingly, the percentage of those requiring support found in the first follow-up survey continued to be around 14%.

-The percentage of those requiring support found in the second follow-up survey was the highest.
+The percentages of those requiring support found in the second follow-up surveys were 17% to 18%.